allevo/seqflow-js/packages/website/src/pages/GetStarted_0prerequisites.md

 For the purpose of this documentation, we will use the empty template, but you can choose another one running the previous command without `--template empty` argument.

-Opening the project folder, you may see some files and folders.
+You will see some files and folders when you open the project folder.
 The most important are:

 - `src/index.css`: the main CSS file
 - `src/index.html`: the main HTML file
 - `src/index.ts`: the entrypoint file
-- `src/Main.module.css`: the CSS module file for Main component
+- `src/Main.module.css`: the CSS module file for `Main` component
 - `src/Main.tsx`: the Main component
 - `package.json`: the dependencies and devDependencies are fulfilled
 - `biome.json`: the project formatter configuration
 - `vite.config.js`: the Vite configuration file
 - `vitest.config.ts`: the Vitest configuration file.
 We will talk about it later
 - `tests/index.test.ts`: the test file.
-Test part is covered at the end of this page
+The test part is covered in this tutorial

-For now, we will focus only on `src/Main.tsx` file.
-You can split the file content into multiple files, but for this example, we will keep everything in the same file, for copy-paste reasons.
+For now, we will focus only on the `src/Main.tsx` file.
+You can split the file content into multiple files, but for this example, we will keep everything in the same file for copy-paste reasons.

 ## Run it locally